mongodb/chatbot/docs/docs/index.md

 This framework is used to build the MongoDB Docs Chatbot, a RAG chatbot that answers questions about the MongoDB documentation.
 You can try it out on [mongodb.com/docs](https://www.mongodb.com/docs/).

-Here's a reference architecture for how the MongoDB RAG system works for the MongoDB Docs Chatbot.
+Here's a reference architecture for how the MongoDB Chatbot Framework system works for the MongoDB Docs Chatbot.

 Data ingestion: